 - A company or industry that is out of favor for the wrong or temporary reasons;

-Once we have identified a prospective credit, we begin the detailed and grinding process of credit analysis.
+Once we have identified a prospective core credit investment, we begin our credit analysis.

-- Combined Approach: In our investment analysis, we combine both “top-down analysis,” looking at the larger economic and industry dynamics, with “bottom-up” analysis that involves a thorough review and analysis of the company’s financial filings, quarterly earnings conference calls, investor presentations, and other relevant documents.
-Relevant risk factors are identified and the company’s ability to withstand these factors is assessed.
+- Combined Approach: In our investment analysis, we combine both “top-down analysis,” looking at the larger economic and industry dynamics, with “bottom-up” analysis that involves a review and analysis of the company’s financial information, which can include quarterly earnings conference calls, investor presentations, financial filings, and other relevant documents.
+This process can entail identifying the relevant risk factors and assessing the company’s ability to withstand these factors.

-- Valuation Analysis: Peritus does not stop with traditional credit analysis that focuses on business fundamentals, but also undertakes a complete appraisal of the company’s intrinsic value, determining whether the credit is under or overvalued.
+- Valuation Analysis: Peritus does not stop with traditional credit analysis that focuses on business fundamentals, but may also undertake an appraisal of the company’s intrinsic value, assessing whether they view a security as over, fairly, or undervalued.

 - Capital Structure Analysis: Through our fundamental and valuation analysis, we not only determine whether an investment should be made in a certain company, but also where in the capital structure (secured, senior, or subordinate) we believe the risk/return is most attractive.

-- Trading Input: Additionally, our traders are engaged in each step of the security selection process, working intimately with analysts to effectively combine our expertise in market technicals with credit fundamentals.
-Because high yield is not an “exchange traded” asset class, the ability to find, negotiate, and acquire bonds is a critical component to execution.
+- Trading Input: Additionally, our traders are engaged in the security selection process, working in conjunction with the analysts to effectively combine our expertise in market technicals with credit fundamentals.
+Because much of what we do is not an “exchange traded” asset class, the ability to find, negotiate, and acquire high yield bonds and floating rate loans is a critical component to execution.

-Peritus’ primary goal is to hold an actively managed, diversified basket of securities that generates what we view as a significant tangible yield to the investor and allows for some potential capital appreciation.
-Our preference and history is to hold approximately 40-70 securities in our portfolios, which we believe accomplishes our goals.
+Peritus’ primary goal is to hold an actively managed, diversified basket of securities that generates what we see as attractive tangible yield to the investor and allows for potential capital appreciation.
+Our preference is to hold approximately 70-100 securities in our portfolios, which we believe accomplishes our goals.